Bone Broth Recipe Using Real Bones

 Stocks simmer for less time than bone broth.
 Stocks typically cook for 2-5 hours while bone broth simmers for 12-48 hours.

 Stocks also use primarily just bones and scraps from around the kitchen.
-While bone broth uses meaty bones with connective tissue.
-Learn all the differences here.
+On the other hand, bone broth uses meaty bones with connective tissue.
+Learn all the differences between stock and broth.

 Now onto step one for making bone broth.